github/docs/content/rest/dependency-graph/dependency-submission.md

 miniTocMaxHeadingLevel: 3
 ---

-## About the Dependency review API
+## About the Dependency submission API

 {% data reusables.dependency-submission.dependency-submission-api-beta %}